GRDHD reports 1 COVID-related death and 34 new cases on Tuesday

-On Tuesday, the Green River District Health Department reported the COVID-related death of a Henderson County resident, along with 34 additional confirmed COVID-19 cases.
+On Tuesday, the Green River District Health Department reported the COVID-19-related death of a Henderson County resident, along with 34 additional confirmed COVID-19 cases.

 The new cases are five in Daviess County, two in Hancock County, 12 in Henderson County, seven in Ohio County, six in Union County and two in Webster County.